 Preparation Steps for Home Buyers

-I highly suggest reading this over carefully.
-It covers many basics, potential home buyers should know.
+Please read this over carefully from top to bottom.
+It covers many topics, potential home buyers should know.

 - Do not contact any builders.
-This can VOID your paid by the builder Realtor Representation.
+This can VOID your paid by the builder, Rich Noto’s Realtor Representation.
 Using a builders website contact form, email, phone call, or entering sales office may void your free Realtor Representation.
 Once the builder has your contact information(email/phone), or knows your face, it may be in the builders policy to not allow your Realtor to help.
-Contact me and let me know if you already have contacted a builder.
+Contact Rich Noto and let me know if you already have contacted a builder.
 I will contact the builder and see if I can still be of help.
-Remember there is no charge to the buyer for my service as the builder pays for it.
+Remember there is no charge to the buyer for my service as the builder pays for it, typically from the marketing plan.
 It does not reduce, or eliminate any incentives and discounts that the builders will offer.
+“Use it or lose it” Builders do not reduce the price of homes when buyers pass on the Realtor service.

 - Get a Mortgage Pre-Approval(not pre qualification).
 Best done as early as possible so buyer can form a plan and correct any issues that may have prevented a Mortgage loan approval (See video below).
 This can be done through a broker, bank or builder.
 Verify the Monthly payment and interest rate is right for you.
 Verify the terms are ok based on your move type (like moving from another state).
 This is essential in the process without it there is no way to know how much the bank will lend, or how much a buyer can spend.
 Home builders and home sellers will ask for this to confirm the buyer has the funds and ability to pay (verbal assurances will not be accepted).
+The lender may say a buyers current home needs to be sold first.
 The lender will give a pre-approval letter stating the mortgage amount.
 This can be done online and typically takes a few minutes.
 Contact me for better guidance.

-- For cash buyers.
-Verification of funds with 2 months consecutive bank statements, with name that match a photo drivers license are required.
-If bank statements do not want to be shown to various parties in the process then a mortgage pre-approval is a must.
+- For Cash buyers.
+Verification of funds with 2 months consecutive bank statements, or a Certified Bank Letter, with name/s that match a photo drivers license are required.
+The Certified Bank Letter must state the cash fund amount and/or a Mortgage pre-approval Letter.
 The pre-approval letter will state that funds have been verified.
 The mortgage does not have to be used.
 The cash can still be used to make the purchase.
 A buyer will look more attractive to sellers having both the cash and bank mortgage backing.

 - If an investment property needs to be sold to purchase a new property then the investment property should be sold first so the cash funds are available.
 Most Home sellers will not put a property on hold, and wait for months while a property is being sold.
 If a 1039 tax exchange is going to be completed then a licensed Accountant or Florida real estate tax attorney should be consulted with.
 Some home builders may write this into the contract.
 Verification will be required that the property is currently listed and a copy of the listing agreement will be required.

 - Have a down payment.
 All new homes will require a deposit or a down payment on the home.
 Home builders typically keep this money and it becomes non-refundable.
-A home buyer should have a minimum of 5% the purchase price, with 10% being much more widely accepted.
+A Residential home buyer should have a minimum of 5% the purchase price, with 10% being much more widely accepted (10-20% for investment property).
 Example a $300,000 house will require $15,000-30,000 down.
 When the mortgage pre-approval is completed the lender will confirm this deposit money.

 - Is the down payment money being used right for you?
 Before looking at homes speak to the lender that gave the mortgage pre approval to find out what assets will need to be used for the purchase.
 For Example sometimes buyers will sell stock, 401k, Roth Ira, mutual funds and other investments.
 Now is the time to decide if selling those things is something you as a buyer want to do and feel strongly about.